qudo-code/state-machine-snacks/docs/plugins/components.md

 ```

 ## Reading The Component Tree
 The component tree will be stored in the context of your state machine.
-We can access the value with a simple subscription.
+You can access the value with a simple subscription.

 ### Svelte
 **App.svelte**